jadogeri/world-game/README.md

 <a id="2-api-reference"></a>
 ## **2. API Reference**

-All routes are served by `api-server` and defined in `lib/api-spec/openapi.yaml` (source of truth), from which Zod schemas and React Query hooks are code-generated via Orval.
+All routes are served by `api` and defined in `lib/api-spec/openapi.yaml` (source of truth), from which Zod schemas and React Query hooks are code-generated via Orval.

 ### Health — `GET /health`